Heroin comes in different forms. One of the most recognizable is known as black tar heroin.

-There are different forms of heroin, and one of the biggest distinctions between them is how they look, but also in many cases what they contain.
-For example, black tar heroin is something often talked about, and people wonder what does black tar heroin look like, and what does black tar heroin smell like.
+There are different forms of heroin and two of the biggest distinctions between them is how they look and what they contain.
+For example, black tar heroin is something often talked about, so people may wonder what does black tar heroin look like and smell like.

-As was touched on, black tar heroin in the U.S. primarily comes from Mexico, and in the past, much of the heroin from south of the U.S. border was brown heroin.
-Brown heroin is considered very impure and low quality, but as Afghan drug producers began importing more high-quality heroin into the U.S., Mexico created black tar heroin in response.
+Certain regions in the world are known for the production of black tar heroin.
+In the United States, the majority of black tar heroin comes from Mexico.
+In the past, much of the heroin from south of the United States’ border was brown heroin.
+Brown heroin is considered very impure and low quality, but as Afghan drug producers began importing more high-quality heroin into the United States, Mexico created black tar heroin to compete.

-Despite the fact that black tar heroin is purer than brown heroin, it’s still only 25 to 30% pure, and it’s much less pure than white heroin powder in most cases.
-The lower quality translates to lower prices, which is one of the biggest areas of appeal for many users.
+Even though black tar heroin is purer than brown heroin, it’s still only 25 to 30 percent pure, and it’s much less pure than white heroin powder in most cases.
+The lower quality translates to lower prices, which is one of the biggest areas of appeal for many buyers.

-Black tar heroin produces many of the same effects as other forms of heroin, but sometimes the effects are felt more strongly.
 Black tar heroin effects can include relaxation, euphoria, and feeling very drowsy or nodding off.
-As with other forms of the drug, with black tar heroin users will feel nauseous, impaired, and like they lack coordination and concentration.
+As with other forms of the drug, with black tar heroin users can feel nauseous, impaired, and like they lack coordination and concentration.
 Other black tar heroin effects include constipation, itching, diarrhea and dry mouth.

-One of the most detrimental black tar heroin effects, aside from overdose, is the risk of dependence and addiction.
-These risks are just as high with black tar heroin as with other types of the drug.
+One of the most detrimental black tar heroin effects, aside from overdosing, is the risk of dependence and addiction.
+These risks are just as high with black tar heroin as with other types of heroin.

-Along with the black tar heroin effects that are similar to other types of heroin, there’s something else to worry about with this drug, and that’s the lack of purity and the unknown ingredients it can contain.
+Black tar heroin is also dangerous due to its unknown content.
 Black tar heroin often contains additives and substances that can cause infections and health problems on their own.

-When someone uses black tar heroin intravenously, they’re at a higher risk of getting an infection at the site where they inject it, such as botulism.
-There’s also a higher risk of damage to the veins in people who inject black tar heroin, and it can lead to conditions like necrotizing fasciitis.
+When someone uses black tar heroin intravenously, they’re at a higher risk of getting an infection at the site where they inject it.
+Common infections include staph infections, necrotizing fasciitis and cellulitis.
+There’s also a higher risk of damage to the veins in people who inject black tar heroin, and it can lead to a collapsed vein.

 Black tar heroin looks like sticky tar, or it can be hard and look more like coal.
 The color and consistency of black tar heroin are like that because of the processing methods that leave impurities in it.
 In some cases, black tar heroin may also look dark orange or dark brown.

-Black tar heroin smells more strongly of vinegar in many cases, and this is because of the chemical processes that are used to make it.
-Higher-quality heroin that’s purer tends to have been washed after it’s synthesized, so it may have minimal odor, but black tar heroin since it is less pure and may additives will usually have a stronger smell.
+In many cases, black tar heroin smells more strongly of vinegar and this is because of the chemical processes that are used to make it.
+Higher-quality heroin that’s purer tends to have been washed after it’s synthesized, so it may have minimal odor.
+Black tar heroin, since it is less pure and may have additives, will usually have a stronger smell.

 Depending on what it’s mixed with, the black tar heroin smell may differ from batch to batch slightly, but regardless of what the exact smell seems like, it will still be more pungent than purer heroin.